rushikatti/Pricing-Strategy-SKU-Level-Recommendation-Framework/README.md

-# Pricing-Strategy-SKU-Level-Recommendation-Framework
-This project implements a data-driven pricing strategy framework for a consumer brand selling eco-friendly tableware products across online marketplaces.
-The framework analyzes multiple business signals and produces SKU-level recommended prices that are realistic and operationally usable.
-Objectives

-Study the provided pricing, performance, and operational datasets

-Identify key signals influencing pricing decisions

-Design a logical, rule-based pricing framework

-Generate defensible SKU-level price recommendations

-Translate analysis into clear, actionable outputs

-Datasets Used

-The analysis integrates multiple datasets aligned at the SKU level:

-Pricing data (current price, cost, margin)

-Competitor pricing data

-Inventory health metrics

-Advertising performance (ROAS, ACOS, conversion rate)

-Historical sales data

-Product returns data (7, 30, 60, 90 days)

-Analysis Approach

-Data Cleaning & Standardization
-Ensured consistent SKUs, handled missing values, and standardized numeric formats.

-Feature Engineering

-Minimum viable price based on cost and margin

-Average competitor price

-Inventory health indicators

-Demand efficiency metrics

-Return risk tiers based on 90-day returns

-Pricing Logic

-Margin protection enforced as a hard constraint

-Competitor prices used as market reference

-Inventory and demand signals used for adjustments

-Return risk used as a validation layer

-The approach is intentionally rule-based for transparency and business usability.

-Key Outputs

-Final recommended price per SKU

-Pricing action (Increase / Hold)

-Primary pricing rationale

-Return risk classification

-Executive Pricing Overview Dashboard

-Dashboard

-An executive-ready dashboard summarizes:

-Pricing headroom across the catalog

-Distribution of pricing actions

-Price increase magnitude for eligible SKUs

-SKU-level recommendations with rationale

-The dashboard bridges analysis and execution.

-Key Insights

-Pricing flexibility is selective, not universal

-Margin constraints are the primary pricing limiter

-Demand efficiency is the strongest driver of price increases

-Returns are best treated as a pricing risk signal, not a direct input

-Tools Used

-Microsoft Excel (analysis, pricing logic, dashboard)
+# Pricing Strategy & SKU-Level Recommendation Framework

+## Overview
+This project presents a data-driven pricing framework designed for a consumer brand selling eco-friendly tableware products across online marketplaces.
+The objective is to move from reactive pricing decisions toward a structured, explainable, and margin-safe pricing approach that can be realistically used by the business.

+The framework analyzes multiple business signals and generates SKU-level recommended prices supported by clear rationale and executive-level insights.

+---

+## Objectives
+- Study the provided datasets related to pricing, competition, inventory, demand, and returns
+- Identify key signals that influence pricing decisions
+- Design a logical, rule-based pricing framework
+- Generate defensible SKU-level price recommendations
+- Translate analysis into clear, actionable outputs

+---

+## Datasets Used
+The analysis integrates the following datasets, aligned at the SKU level:
+- Pricing Data (current price, cost, margin)
+- Competitor Pricing Data
+- Inventory Health Data
+- Advertising Performance Data (ROAS, ACOS, conversion rate)
+- Historical Sales Data
+- Returns Data (7-day, 30-day, 60-day, and 90-day)

+---

+## Analysis Approach
+1. **Data Cleaning & Standardization**
+   Cleaned and validated all datasets, handled missing values, and standardized SKU identifiers and numeric formats.

+2. **Feature Engineering**
+   - Calculated minimum viable prices based on cost and margin requirements
+   - Derived average competitor prices for market benchmarking
+   - Created inventory health indicators from supply metrics
+   - Evaluated demand efficiency using ROAS, ACOS, and conversion rates
+   - Classified SKUs into return risk tiers using 90-day return data

+3. **Pricing Logic**
+   - Margin protection enforced as a hard constraint
+   - Competitor prices used as a reference where feasible
+   - Inventory and demand signals applied for price adjustments
+   - Return risk used as a qualitative validation layer

+The framework is intentionally rule-based to ensure transparency and business usability.

+---

+## Key Outputs
+- Final recommended price per SKU
+- Pricing action flag (Increase / Hold)
+- Primary pricing rationale for each decision
+- Return risk classification
+- Executive Pricing Overview Dashboard

+---

+## Dashboard
+The project includes an executive-ready dashboard that summarizes:
+- Pricing headroom across the SKU catalog
+- Distribution of pricing actions
+- Price increase magnitude for eligible SKUs
+- SKU-level recommendations with supporting rationale

+---

+## Key Insights
+- Pricing flexibility is selective rather than universal
+- Margin constraints are the primary limiter of pricing decisions
+- Demand efficiency is the strongest indicator of safe price increases
+- Returns are best treated as a pricing risk signal rather than a direct pricing lever

+---

+## Tools Used
+- Microsoft Excel (data analysis, pricing logic, and dashboard creation)